2. Scalar types and control structures in Python#

 ## 0.6964691855978616

 Multiple elif (else-if) parts can also be added.
-They can be followed by an optional else part, which is executed if all the conditions tested are not true.
+They are executed one by one, until one of the tests turns out to be successful.
+At the end, an optional else part can be included, which is executed when all of the tested conditions turn out to be false.

 if x < 0.25: print("spam!")